A program demonstrates consistent and fair management of its programs for all students.

-An ACPE accredited center’s policies and procedures assist all parties in understanding individual and shared responsibilities, expectations, mutual accountabilities, and the ways in which they function within the center.
+An ACPE accredited program’s policies and procedures assist all parties in understanding individual and shared responsibilities, expectations, mutual accountabilities, and the ways in which they function within the center.
 Transparency in the provision of written policies and procedures is required.

 A. Defined process for continuous review of policies and procedures

 B. Alignment of the program’s policies and procedures with ACPE Policies and Procedures, including the requirement that an ACPE Certified Educator must be engaged by the center to oversee the program.